Pennsylvania Roads - US 22 - E. of Ebensburg

 From Hollidaysburg into Duncansville.

-On the freeway between Altoona and Ebensburg.
-The button copy on the Ebensburg signs was patched over when US 422 was truncated to US 219.
+And one more exit.
+The button copy was patched over when US 422 was truncated to US 219.
 The overhead sign may be intentionally ambiguous as to whether the TO or the WEST applies to US 422, because while it technically begins at 219, FHWA's rationale for having two separate 422's is that they are linked by US 22 and 322.

 Continue on US 22 west of Ebensburg